KarmaMeter/KarmaMeter/README.md

 It uses principles of:
 - 📊 Sentiment analysis
 - 🧠 Truthfulness estimation
 - 🧘‍♀️ Collective consciousness modeling
+- ✨ Factual summarization and negativity filtering

-to compute a **karma score** for messages and group interactions.
+to compute a **karma score** and enhance the quality of messages and group interactions.

 ---